Friday, November 25, 2016

 Hacienda Mundaca - new, unused entrance

-Then on the western side of the island is the beautiful new entrance to the federally controlled Hacienda Mundaca, the historic home of the island’s most well-known pirate Captain Fermin Mundaca.
-From the fall of 2014 to the spring of 2015 construction crews slashed a path in the jungle and erected a tall concrete block wall to surround the estate.
+Then on the western side of the island is the beautiful new entrance to the federally controlled Hacienda Mundaca, the historic home of the island’s most well-known pirate, Captain Fermin Mundaca

 Stone-faced sign for new entrance

-Their final job was to create the stunningly beautiful new entrance with two soaring hacienda-style gates, a decorative iron fence and a stage for community performances.
-Well-signed and ready to go, the new entrance still remains closed and idle, a repository for wind-blown litter.
+Their final job was to create the stunningly beautiful new entrance with two soaring hacienda-style gates, a decorative iron fence, and a stage for community performances.

 Part of the sewer line project

-And another head-shaking bit of island trivia.
-In 2014 the municipality contracted to have Rueda Medina re-paved on the western side of the airport from about the naval base to the Coca Cola plant.
 Several business owners in the area petitioned the city to work in conjunction with the water/waste corporation, Aguakan, to install sewer lines before paving the road.
 Good idea.
-Very forward thinking of the business folks who struggled in the busy tourist winter season with almost daily pump-outs of their waste-water holding tanks.
-The companies anted-up the fees to Aguakan for the new sewer lines and the project got underway.
-The road was dug up, lines installed, detours around the work changing daily.
+Very forward-thinking of the business folks who struggled in the busy tourist winter season with almost daily pump-outs of their wastewater holding tanks.
+The companies ante-upped the fees to Aguakan for the new sewer lines, and the project got underway.
+The road was dug up, lines installed, and detours around the work changed daily.

 Rueda Medina the 2010-2011 project

-But the biggest ‘oops’ that provides hours of entertaining speculation is the construction project that began in the fall of 2010 and continued for at least eighteen months, if not longer.
-The multi-level proposal aimed to beautify Rueda Medina, the main entrance to the island with an eye towards impressing the arriving visitors.
+The multi-level proposal aimed to beautify Rueda Medina, the main entrance to the island, to impress the arriving visitors.
 To that end, underground wiring was planned for all of the homes and businesses along Rueda Medina from the corner by the Aluxes Hotel to the car ferry terminal.
 The existing rough pavement was to be replaced with attractive stamped concrete.
-And to prevent unnecessary flooding during rainstorms large drains would be installed at regular intervals along the street.
+And to prevent unnecessary flooding during rainstorms, large drains would be installed at regular intervals along the street.
 Well, the contractors did lay the pretty new stamped concrete surface for the road.

 Paradise

 Murder and mayhem.
-Revenge and romance in paradise.
+Revenge and romance.

 Friday, November 11, 2016